The time has come.

 2. Food Prep Day

 I plan to add a food prep day on Tuesday.
-This will be the day I will make items like salsa, pasta sauce, soups, salad dressings and muffins.
+This will be the day I will make items like salsa, waffles, soups, salad dressings, and muffins.
 I will also make some sides, and if possible, future meals along with hot lunches for me and my husband.

 I’m not sure how this food prep day will go but the goal is to minimize cooking the rest of the week.